Your basket is currently empty!

 Conveyancing and searches

 Conveyancing costs are the fees charged by a solicitor or conveyancer, who is acting on your behalf for the purchase of the property.
-This includes doing searches, preparing the legal paperwork, and transferring the deeds of ownership.
+These fees include searches, preparing the legal paperwork, and transferring the deeds of ownership.
 The mortgage lender will require a survey of the property.
 The survey checks that the property is suitable for lending against, is worth what you are paying for it, and does not have any serious structural or other issues.
 There are various surveys available depending on the age and condition of the property.
 They vary in cost becoming more expensive the more detailed the survey is.

 Mortgage arrangement fees

 These are fees that a mortgage provider may charge when taking out a mortgage with them.
 Mortgage setup fees can vary and are usually around ยฃ500 to ยฃ1,000.
-If you use a mortgage broker or financial advisor, they may charge you a fee in addition to the bank’s mortgage setup fee.
+If you use a mortgage broker or financial advisor, they usually charge you a fee in addition to the bank’s mortgage setup fee.

 Stamp duty and first-time buyers